Johnson-Marist-Research/gorp/Notes/Summer 2025 Research Project - Notes.md

   - Have a clear amount of time logs must be retained
   - Occasionally review logs
   - Analyze the logs for gaps.
 If a gap is found, find the file associated with the gap and run a virus scan to check for suspicious activity.
+  - Have agent analyze their own logs.
+It makes a note of when it starts and stops.
+If there is a gap before it stops doing something, then there is a problem.

 ## Misc.
 Notes From Day 2
 - *Network Security*: Any action intended to safeguard the integrity and usefulness of data and the network